PMohanJ/Web-chat-application/README.md

 ## Todo

-- [] Provide an option to delete the chat conversation of users
+- [ ] Provide an option to remove an user from his/her chats
-- [] Provide an option to delete and edit a message
+- [ ] Provide an option to delete and edit a message

 ## Further Development

 - To add notification feature to alert user upon receiving new messages
-- To provide typing indication to the receiver when the sender is a typing message
+- To provide typing indication to the receiver when the sender is typing message